Hitori Bocchi no Marumaru Seikatsu: Story

-Bocchi Hitori, a girl with social anxiety who has difficulty communicating with others.
+Bocchi Hitori is a girl with social anxiety who has difficulty communicating with others.
 Before starting middle school, her friend Kai Yawara, who will be attending a different school, tells Bocchi she is breaking off their friendship until she can make friends with her entire class at her new school.
 Thus, Bocchi is left with the task of befriending everyone in her class before graduation.